 - Fail to provide proper prenatal care.
 Examples include failing to diagnose preeclampsia in a mother, diabetes, anemia, and other disorders in the mother.
 It can be negligence to fail to diagnose a congenital disease or to identify an abnormal pregnancy.

 - Make mistakes in the birth delivery room.
 Birth doctors should anticipate and quickly respond to many known complications.
-Some of these complications include a lack of oxygen supply, the need to use vacuum extractors or forceps, and the need to perform a caesarean section.
+Some of these complications include a lack of oxygen supply, the need to use vacuum extractors or forceps, and the need to perform a cesarean section.